Bismarck hanging parrot

 The Bismarck hanging parrot or green-fronted hanging parrot (Loriculus tener) is a small species of parrot in the family Psittaculidae.

 It is endemic to forest in the Bismarck Archipelago in Papua New Guinea.
 It is threatened by habitat loss.
 It is sometimes considered a subspecies of the orange-fronted hanging parrot.

 Description

-Both genders feature a mainly green body with a bright red patch on its throat, a black beak, and yellow eyes.
+Both sexes feature a mainly green body with a bright red patch on its throat, a black beak, and yellow eyes.
 Males have a yellow/green rump with a yellow tail.
 Females feature green cheeks (along with males) but, have a slight green/blue wash.
 Juvenile birds have no throat patches, and have a brown beak and eyes.

 Distribution and habitat

 The Bismarck hanging parrot can be found on islands in the Bismarck Archipelago.
 It is present on most coastal and lowland areas of New Britain and New Ireland, as it tends to avoid the central highland areas.
 It can also be found throughout the Duke of York Islands, New Hanover Island, Manne Island, Selapiu Island, Tsoilaunung Island, Patio Island, and other surrounding smaller islands.
 It is found in lowland rainforest at altitudes of up to 500 meters, but prefers to live in areas less than 200 meters in elevation.